 Jake is a monitoring, evaluation and learning specialist with a passion for questioning the causes of inequality and injustice, and working to understand processes of social change.
 He is committed to participatory approaches, accountability and transparency, and to supporting processes of organisational learning and using evidence to improve programme quality.
 Jake has experience leading monitoring, evaluation and learning for large global programs and managing teams of MEL experts.
 He has previously held monitoring and evaluation advisor positions with the NGOs ActionAid and Plan International, where he was involved in a range women’s rights and gender equality programs, education, governance, resilience building and humanitarian response programs.
 His experience includes working in Afghanistan, Sudan, South Sudan and Sierra Leone, and supporting colleagues and partners in several other countries particularly in sub-Saharan Africa.
 Jake has a postgraduate qualification in the anthropology of development.

 David’s passion lies in social change and environmental sustainability.
 With a background in animal welfare, David brings more than 15 years’ experience working in the not for profit sector where he designed and facilitated education programs and community engagement initiatives across two Australian states, New South Wales and Victoria.
 David has been involved in supporting agricultural system evaluations, village development and municipal administration program designs, and gender and social inclusion evaluations throughout Asia and the Pacific.
-David is currently studying development and environmental sustainability, and holds qualifications in business management and social enterprise.
+David holds qualifications in development and environmental sustainability, and in business management and social enterprise.

 CEO, Alinea Capital